AnyLog-co/documentation/using rest.md

 * Options ***User-Agent***:
 Needs to specify "AnyLog" as the product followed by the version.
   The value of this header determines the client product and how requests are processed.
-  For example, Grafan visualization is using the AnyLog REST API and processing is using this header to determine the client product.
+  For example, Grafan visualization is using the AnyLog REST API and processing is using this header to determine mapping to Grafana API.

 ## The message body setup